canonical/launchpad-manual/docs/user/reference/launchpad-and-community/legal/project-licenses.rst

 :ref:`project-eligibility` are considered
 to be open, and the projects that use them are free to use Launchpad.
 Licenses that do not comply are considered to be proprietary.
-Projects with proprietary licenses can :ref:`seek approval from Canonical <consumer-hosting>` or change to an open license.
+Projects requiring proprietary licenses can :ref:`ask for approval <proprietary-hosting>` or change to an open license.

 Open
 ----